Upon completion of exams, aged 16, the children have time to make the long journey home to reconnect with their parents.

-We organise field trips to connect children to nature and conservation and we work with them on personal and social development using experiential learning and outdoor therapeutic intervention.
+We organise field trips to prepare young people for their journeys home, whilst connecting them to nature and teaching conservation.
+We work with them on personal and social development using experiential learning and outdoor therapeutic interventions.

 We enable the journeys home for the young people by offering small groups of people the opportunity to trek in their footsteps.

 Our expeditions are to the High Himalayas of West Nepal - a faraway, off-grid land where the way of life has not changed for thousands of years.

 The family reunions are financially enabled by trekkers going on expeditions with Snowland Journeys.